rahulgaur116/Rahul-Sharma-Portfolio/README.md

 The "About Me" section provides a brief introduction to Rahul Sharma, highlighting his professional background and personal interests.

 The "Projects" section displays a list of projects, represented by clickable boxes.
 Each box represents a project and includes a description.
+Most project hyperlinks are emty and has bee assigned "www.google.com" hyperlink as Rahul Sharma is still to creae any projects for this course and in web developenent.
+These links and sections will be updated in future and his protfolio builds.

 The "Contact" section provides Rahul Sharma's contact information, including his name, email, phone number, and address.